Two and a half weeks. That’s how long I lasted in Australia before something tried to kill me.

+The surprise, rather, came in the delivery method—one that left me questioning whether anywhere was truly safe on this massive island continent.
 It wasn’t the spiders or snakes, their fangs laden with lethal poison.
 It wasn’t the sharks or crocodiles, their jaws capable of crunching bones and tearing through flesh.
-It wasn’t the jellyfish, their tentacles stretching up to six feet.
+It wasn’t even the jellyfish, their toxin-tipped tentacles stretching up to six feet.

-We panicked and ran to safety, only now, one thing was missing: our sunglasses.
+Like tandem kamikaze pilots, the lapwings dive-bombed the two of us in a series of attacks.
+We ducked and ran for cover, Hitchcock’s sixties thriller come to life.
+Human screams and bird calls became indistinguishable in the fray, one chorus of chaos building to a crescendo.
+As we made it to relative safety, heartbeats thumping in our ears, we realized one thing was missing: our sunglasses.
 They lay tantalizingly close in the grass, prisoners of our feathered foes.
 We tried edging closer, only to endure one winged assault after another.

 They weren’t going to make it easy.

 In an act of equal parts folly and courage, my friend let out a primal scream and made a mad dash into the fray, scooping up his shades.
 Mine were nowhere to be seen.
 I tried looking a few more times, to no avail—each time, being greeted with an aerial attack.
 I plotted my moves like an in-his-prime Barry Sanders evading tacklers, juking and pirouetting through the grass, eyes fixed on the ground for any glint of reflected sunlight.
 By the end, I was ready to give up and call it a day.
 To the victors go the spoils, as they say.